Friends and family have shared their relationship to show their support.

 How do you know Patricia Ann (Frazier) Wheeler?

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Ronald's family - View on Tribute Wall
+9 Trees, Flowers, or Condolences have been shared with support of Patricia's family - View on Tribute Wall

 Arrangements are under the direction of the Miller & Ketcham Funeral Home in Brandon.